Written by: Alexandra Uta // Last Updated: Mar 28, 2023

 The NU Aqua Platinum Series is best for people looking for a budget-friendly RO filter system.

-In the last of our reverse osmosis system reviews: The HydroPerfection, or TMHP, which combines the best of all Home Master filters – an ultra-safe reverse osmosis filtration process including UV light treatment suited for both well water and city water, remineralization, and a built-in permeate pump to increase total daily water production while reducing waste water.
+Finally, the HydroPerfection, or TMHP, which combines the best of all Home Master systems – a reverse osmosis filtration process including UV light treatment suited for both well water and city water, remineralization, and a built-in permeate pump to increase total daily water production while reducing wastewater.

-The result is an unlimited amount of highly purified and great-tasting alkaline drinking water.
+The result is highly-purified and great-tasting alkaline drinking water.
 You just need to be willing to pay a premium.
-4.5 stars!
+4.0 stars!

 Cons